-Homo Creativus("as nature made us") — the sobering and revealing sense of who we really are and why we live — and Global Creativity Crisis — the radically new understanding of the modern crises — require us to fundamentally rethink the way we live, work, raise children, educate the youth, manage institutions and organizations, govern society, and relate with one another and with the natural world.
+Homo Creativus(the authentic sense of who we really are and why we live) and Global Creativity Crisis(the fundamentally new understanding of the modern crises) require us to rethink the way we live, work, raise children, educate the youth, manage institutions and organizations, govern society, and relate with one another and with the natural world.

 Since humans are quintessentially creative beings, naturally and primarily driven to realize one's potential and to fulfill one's destiny, it is essential that every public policy, every business decision, every social action enhances people's innate abilities — their creativeness — if the policy, decision, or action is to genuinely succeed and endure.